AsadSalim/Telecom-Customer-Churn-Prediction/README.md

 * Drop the customerID column since it's irrelevant.

 ## EDA
-EDA summary
+Used Matplotlib and Seaborn graphs to explore some of the important columns to gain some understanding of them.
+In addition to that Dython was used to carry out analysis using the Categorical Features i.e. explore association among categorical features.
+Finally we used Pandas to answer some questions related to the dataset.

 ## Model Building
-First, I transformed the categorical variables into dummy variables.
-I also split the data into train and tests sets with a test size of 20%.

-I tried three different models and evaluated them using Mean Absolute Error.
-I chose MAE because it is relatively easy to interpret and outliers aren’t particularly bad in for this type of model.

-I tried three different models:

-* Multiple Linear Regression – Baseline for the model
-* Lasso Regression – Because of the sparse data from the many categorical variables, I thought a normalized regression like lasso would be effective.
-* Random Forest – Again, with the sparsity associated with the data, I thought that this would be a good fit.
+Before training the model, we carried out some cleaning to the data to ensure that the model can fully understand it.
+Then we used One Hot Encoder to  transform categorical variables into dummy variables.
+We also split the data into input and output.
+Then we handled the unbalance in the data using down sampling to ensure better performance without leaning to one category over the other.

+Then we started testing Three models: Decision Trees, Random Forests and XGBoost.
+It turned out that XGBoost superior to the other two.
+So we took it further to perform hyperparameter tuning to get optimized performance.
+This step was done using RandomizedSearchCV from the Sklearn's model_selection module.

+Finally we saved to the trained model using the Pickle method for later use without the need to retrain it again.
+This file was saved on the same working directory and will be used again in the deployment phase.

 ## Model performance

-The Random Forest model far outperformed the other approaches on the test and validation sets.
+The XG Boost outperformed the other approaches on the test and validation sets as follows:

+* Decision Tree =
+- Accuracy: 0.9304
+- F1 score: 0.9303
+- Precision: 0.9215
+- Recall: 0.9457
+- ROC AUC score: 0.9299

-* Random Forest : MAE =
+* Random Forest =
-* Linear Regression: MAE =
+- Accuracy: 0.9421
+- F1 score: 0.9421
+- Precision: 0.944
+- Recall: 0.944
+- ROC AUC score: 0.9421

-* Ridge Regression: MAE =
+* XG Boost =
+- Accuracy: 0.9512
+- F1 score: 0.9512
+- Precision: 0.9465
+- Recall: 0.9597
+- ROC AUC score: 0.9509

 ## Model Deployment